joelgardner/Kiko-plus/_posts/2017-06-19-part3-setting-up-our-backend-continued.md

+---
+layout: post
+title: "A modern React / Node.js application"
+description: "Part 3 of a (long) series of posts detailing how I build a modern Javascript webapp.
+In this post, we'll continue setting up our backend."
+date: 2017-06-16
+tags: [javascript, react, redux, node, graphql, mongo]
+comments: true
+share: true
+---

-## Build a new React / Node.js application
+## A modern React / Node.js application

-### Part 3: Setting up our Backend... continued
+### Part 2: Setting up our Backend... continued

 > NOTE: You'll need to be running Node version >= 8.0 for the following.
 So if you don't have that one installed, do so.
 Check out the [nvm](https://github.com/creationix/nvm) package if you'd like some assistance.